 Empowering the Inclusion of Children of All Abilities

 Pathways was originally founded by Melinda Jennis in Montville Township, New Jersey in January 2002 as a support group for parents of children with disabilities.
-As a result of her own experiences with her son Jacob, who has multiple disabilities, Melinda knew much more had to be done to ensure the inclusion and success of her child and others like him.
+As a result of her own experiences with her son Jacob, who has multiple disabilities, Melinda knew much more had to be done to insure the inclusion and success of her child and others like him.
 Melinda joined with her daughter Stephanie (age 7 at the time) and in November 2002, Pathways became a nonprofit.
-For the first five years, Pathways focused on building sports, recreation and mentor programs that included children ages 3-21 of all abilities.
+For the first five years, Pathways focused on building sports, recreation, and mentor programs that included children ages 3-21 of all abilities.
 Pathways quickly became known throughout New Jersey for its innovative “children teaching children” model, which provides a formal mentor training program that teaches children how to work with and include children with various disabilities.

 Melinda Jennis Interviewed on the Dawn Show